KxSystems/kx-vscode/README.md

 A q session may be [managed or unmanaged](#connection-types).

-To configure a connection to a q session and connect to it, use these steps:
+To add a connection to a q session and connect to it, use these steps:

 1. Enable the q process to communicate with VS Code.